 Clear Expectations From The Start

-During the interview (whether phone or in person), we also lay out everything as clearly as possible.
+During the interview (whether phone or in person), we disclose everything as clearly as possible.
 The work load, the home environment, salary, benefits, and expectations.

-We don’t have a written contract (yet), but there are the ground rules I lay out for any applicant, whether yaya or helper:
+We don’t have a written contract (yet), but here are some ground rules and other important notes we discuss: